crazyfactory/tinka/README.md

 - `npm run compile` will compile all of your sources to `/build`.
 - `npm run test` will run karma and test your code.
 Will also create a code coverage report at `/coverage`.

 You can exec `npm run compile && npm run test` to do this in one step.
 You may also set-up your IDE to do this for you.

+Tipp: There is also a `npm run compile-w` command which will watch and recompile your code every time you make changes.

 ## Code styles

-This project uses tslint to enforce similar code styles across all files.
-Passing tslint is a CI requirement.
+This project uses tslint to enforce similar code styles across source and test files.
+Passing tslint validation is a CI requirement.
 You can run and validate your code style locally.

 - `npm run lint` lints all typescript files in the project.

-Note: This also applies to files in the `/test`-folder.
+Tipp: You can run `npm run lint-w` to continously perform linting on every file change.

 ## Build and deploy